-C. Composition:
+D. Composition:

-This Committee consists of five members of the faculty, each of whom serves a three- year term.
-The department head, who also designates the Chairperson of the Committee, makes faculty appointments.
-The chair of the Graduate Affairs committee serves as the Director of Graduate Studies and acts as the liaison for the department to the Graduate School.
+This Committee consists of six to seven members of the faculty, each of whom serves a threeyear term.
+The department head, who also designates the graduate affairs director, makes faculty appointments.
+The Graduate Affairs director serves as the Director of Graduate Studies and acts as the liaison for the department to the Graduate School.